mtodisco10/mtodisco10.github.io/_posts/2020-07-01-pandas-exercises.md

 mathjax: "true"
 ---

 The other day I came across this great [resource](https://github.com/guipsamora/pandas_exercises) for learning and/or practicing pandas.
+So I decided to brush up on my skills.
 Thanks to [Guilherme Samora](https://github.com/guipsamora) for creating it!

 Within the repo, there are several exercises that explore key pandas concepts such as:
 * Filtering & Sorting